 Join us for an evening of conversation and music at the Museum of Contemporary Art, North Miami.
-This dynamic program features a panel discussion with MOCA exhibiting artist Andrea Chung, alongside creatives Jodie Lyn-Kee-Chow and Dr. Grace Ali, moderated by cultural curator and writer Lise Ragbir.
-Each brings a unique perspective shaped by their Caribbean heritage and global influences, creating a dialogue that connects the personal with the universal.
-The program will be followed by a live Jazz at MOCA performance by Etienne Charles.
+This dynamic program features a panel discussion with MOCA exhibiting artist Andrea Chung, alongside creative Jodie Lyn-Kee-Chow, and moderated by cultural curator and writer Lise Ragbir.

 Andrea Chung is a multimedia artist whose work examines the legacies of colonialism, labor, and cultural preservation, often through the lens of her Caribbean heritage.